wdsheng999/gre_preparation/math/exercises/algebra.md

 painting 1:2000/1.25=1600
 painting 2:2000/0.75=2666.67

-20.The total amount that Mary paid for a book was equal to the price of the book plus a sales tax that was 4 percent of the price of the book.Mary paid for the book with a 10 bill and received the correct change,which was s less than
+20. The total amount that Mary paid for a book was equal to the price of the book plus a sales tax that was 4 percent of the price of the book.Mary paid for the book with a 10 bill and received the correct change,which was less than
-$3.00.Which of the following
+\$3.00.Which of the following
 statements must be true?
 Indicate all such statements.
-A.The price of the book was less than$9.50.
+A.The price of the book was less than\$9.50.
 B.The price of the book was
 greater than 6.90.
 C.The sales tax was less than